 Downing College Boat Club was established in October 1863.
-Although the College was founded in 1800, financial concerns prevented it from admitting undergraduates for the first 21 years of its existence; and even by 1863, there were only 14.
+Although the College was founded in 1800, financial concerns prevented it from admitting undergraduates for the first 21 years of its existence; even by 1863, there were only 14.
 That, however, was not going to stop 21-year-old Irishman Richard Henn Collins.
 He was the man who first put forward the motion “let there be a boat club” – and saw it unanimously passed.
-The first committee was formed, with Brickwood (captain), Bradbury and Collins, and they set about finding a boat and rack space.
+The first committee was formed, with Brickwood (captain), Bradbury, and Collins, and they set about finding a boat and rack space.

 Between 1863 and 1882, Downing made decent progress for such a young squad, moving from rock bottom to 10th on the river.
-This success included the crew’s withdrawal (though maintaining their position) in 1868 on the grounds that MacMichael was required to row in the Blue Boat – the only oarsman to represent Downing at university level in its first century.
+This success included the crew’s withdrawal, (though maintaining their position) in 1868 on the grounds that MacMichael was required to row in the Blue Boat – the only oarsman to represent Downing at the university level in its first century.
 With the college being so small, a single oarsman’s disappearance was clearly significant.
 However, this 10th position was to be an 80-year high.
-Downing slipped into the Second Division in 1887 – a place it would stay until after the Second World War.
+Downing slipped into the Second Division in 1887, a place it would stay until after the Second World War.

 By 1938, the desperate need to properly repair the Boat House could not be ignored any longer.
 It was fully rebuilt, and fitted with hot water for the first time.
-At the re-opening, Mrs Gray (daughter of FG Pilley, of the Pilley Scholarship) declared, “Let us have some more rowing blues.
+At the re-opening, Mrs Gray, (daughter of FG Pilley, of the Pilley Scholarship) declared, “Let us have some more rowing blues.
 Although I am told it is a mathematical impossibility, I would like to see you Head Of The River one day.
 Good luck!”

 And before long, that luck began to have an effect.
 Shortly after the Second World War, DCBC finally returned to the First Division.
 They were on a roll.
 By 1960, Downing had seven boats racing in the Mays.
-The novice section of the Club was particularly strong in this period, winning the Clare Novice Regatta in 1965 and 1967.
-At the other end of the spectrum, in 1963, Downing had its first Blue since MacMichael way back in 1869.
-The 1971 crew collectively funded £230,000 – some £3.2m in today’s money – towards the cost of another new Boat House.
+The novice section of the club was particularly strong in this period, winning the Clare Novice Regatta in 1965 and 1967.
+At the other end of the spectrum, in 1963, Downing had its first Blue since MacMichael, way back in 1869.
+The 1971 crew collectively funded £230,000, some £3.2m in today’s money, towards the cost of another new Boat House.
 Such generosity ensured their influence lasted long beyond the last memory of their exploits on the river.